Finding a Top Financial Advisor Firm in New Jersey

 Circle Wealth Management, LLC

-Circle Wealth Management, LLC is the final firm on this list that has more than $1 billion in assets under management (AUM).
+Circle Wealth Management, LLC has $1.65 billion in assets under management (AUM).
 Even at this size, the firm has only 60 individual clients to its name, all of whom are ultra-high-net-worth individuals.
 Charitable organizations are the only other type of client that this fee-only firm will accept.
 It has no set account minimum.

-This Summit-based firm’s team includes just a single certified financial planner (CFP).
+This Summit-based firm’s team includes two certified financial planners (CFPs) and two certified public accountants (CPAs).
 Circle Wealth was named one of Financial Times’ top 300 registered investment advisors (RIAs) in 2015.

 Circle Wealth Management, LLC Background